noahjkrueger/vainglory-combat-simulation/README.md

 If it is not on this list, it is not implemented yet.
 ### Red Tree
+- BarbedNeedle
+- BookOfEulogies
+- BoneSaw
+  - Stacks decay one per 100ms after delay of not hitting (may be different than in-game)
+- BlazingSalvo
+- BreakingPoint
+- HeavySteel
+- LuckyStrike
+- MinionsFoot
-- SorrowBlade
+- PiercingSpear
 - PoisonedShiv
   - The mortal wounds is implemented so that every second attack applies effect, while in-game, there must be two hits on the same target.
 You can ignore this as this is a 1v1 situation.
+- SixSins
 - SerpentsMask
-- WeaponBlade
+- SorrowBlade
-- BreakingPoint
+- Spellsword
-- BarbedNeedle
+- SwiftShooter
 - TensionBow
-- MinionsFoot
-- BookOfEulogies
-- PiercingSpear
-- LuckyStrike
-- HeavySteel
-- BlazingSalvo
-- SwiftShooter
-- SixSins
-- Spellsword
-- BoneSaw
 - TornadoTrigger
 - TyrantsMonocle
+- WeaponBlade

 ### Blue Tree
 - not implemented